5 Fun Factory Tours in Alaska

 We may earn money or products from the companies mentioned in this post.
 This helps support what we do and in no way costs you a thing.

-One of the things we love to do when traveling is check out what kinds of things that they make locally.
-We have a penchant to look for not only cool museums but other activities like factory tours.
+One of the things we love to do when traveling is check out what kinds of things they make locally.
+We have a penchant to look for not only cool museums but also other activities like factory tours.
 The next time you find yourself looking at a visit to Alaska, you might want to check out our hot list of 5 Fun Factory Tours in Alaska.

 Visitors also get to learn of making Alaska’s seasonal smoked porter.
-Take a walk around checking out the historical collection before browsing through the gift shop.
+Take a walk around, checking out the historical collection before browsing through the gift shop.
 This tour is perfect for the master brewer or any beer connoisseur.

-The version of the Ulu knife today is manufactured from stainless steel, a rounded steel blade meets the hardwood of the handle for an easy grip.
-Through the tour you’ll see the knives being cut and how they’re assembled.
+The version of the Ulu knife today is manufactured from stainless steel, and a rounded steel blade meets the hardwood of the handle for an easy grip.
+Through the tour, you’ll see the knives being cut and how they’re assembled.
 You can see a demonstration of how to use the cutting knife and wooden bowl, before you hop the vintage trolley back to downtown.

-The Great Alaskan Bowl Company still uses machinery designed from 100 years ago to carry out the production of their wooden bowls.
+The Great Alaskan Bowl Company still uses machinery designed 100 years ago to carry out the production of their wooden bowls.

 You can see a demonstration daily of how the company’s birch wood bowls are made right in the showroom.

-This list of 5 Fun Factory Tours in Alaska is just our idea of fun, there is so much to see in this beautiful state that lets you have a sneak peek into their culture!
+This list of 5 Fun Factory Tours in Alaska is just our idea of fun.
+There is so much to see in this beautiful state that lets you have a sneak peek into their culture!
 Do you know of an amazing place to visit when in the area?
 Let us know!

 .